Child prostitution in Thailand: Economic disparity

 In the early-1990s, Thailand became one of several Southeast Asian countries to join the ranks of the NICs, or "newly industrialising countries."
 The country shifted from a rice-based agricultural society to one of rapid industrialisation, and Thailand's GDP doubled in the following decade.

 Some provinces, such as Isan, however, struggled to keep up with the industrialisation of neighbouring provinces.
 The costs of food, land, and tools all increased as the economy grew, but the returns for rice production and other agricultural practices remained stagnant.
 The country currently experiences massive wealth inequality, labelled the Gini coefficient, in which the country sees rapid growth in wealthy areas but no growth or even a decline in other areas.

 Many families are forced to find other methods of income if their land isn't fit for agriculture in addition to the growing social pressure to keep up with industrialised Thailand.
 As Bales writes, "Now parents feel a great pressure to buy consumer goods that were unknown even twenty years ago."
 Traffickers exploit this vulnerability by convincing these families to sell their daughters for money.
 The daughters are promised stable employment in the city, which could alleviate the families' financial difficulties, and the contracts are often seemingly appealing but false.
 Moreover, in certain parts of Thailand, parents rely on their children to provide money for the family as they suffer from poverty and cannot earn enough money otherwise.
 The popular belief in Thailand is that children have the responsibility to provide for the family as a way of repaying parents for giving them a place to live.
 In turn, due to a lack of self-sustaining jobs nearby, children are sometimes forced into exploitation as sex slaves for money or turn to prostitution, which is highly profitable.
 Other people have taken advantage of this, especially those from western countries.
+In addition to economic factors, the ingrained attitude of female commodification in Thai society is a major reason driving children to be sold into the sex trade.

 Not only are children forced into prostitution, but they have minimal incentives to run away.
 Providing support for the family by any means is widely considered a good deed in the country.
 This teaching is embedded in their religion, Theravada Buddhism, so it is difficult for some children to leave the sex trade because many parts of the country are accepting of it.
 Even men in these areas often mention that they aren't bothered by their spouse being a former sex slave because it has made them rich.
 The chances of marriage aren't reduced for these children, rendering disapproval uncommon.